-With partial bottom cells (ln_zps =true), in general, tracers in horizontally adjacent cells live at different depths.
-Horizontal gradients of tracers are needed for horizontal diffusion (traldf.F90 module) and for the hydrostatic pressure gradient (dynhpg.F90 module) to be active.
+With partial cells (ln_zps=true) at bottom and top (ln_isfcav=true), in general, tracers in horizontally adjacent cells live at different depths.
+Horizontal gradients of tracers are needed for horizontal diffusion (traldf.F90 module) and the hydrostatic pressure gradient calculations (dynhpg.F90 module).
+The partial cell properties at the top (ln_isfcav=true) are computed in the same way as for the bottom.
+So, only the bottom interpolation is explained below.

 Before taking horizontal gradients between the tracers next to the bottom, a linear interpolation in the vertical is used to approximate the deeper tracer as if it actually lived at the depth of the shallower tracer point (Fig. 5.5).
 For example, for temperature in the i-direction the needed interpolated temperature, \widetilde{T} , is: